zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

-the installer after writing it onto an installation medium that cannot be altered, such as a USB drive with a properly-implemented physical write-protect switch and firmware that is either unflashable or cryptographically-signed (or both), as discussed in our `installation security considerations </doc/install-security/>`__.
+the installer after writing it onto an installation medium that cannot be altered, such as a USB drive with a properly-implemented physical write-protect switch and firmware that is either unflashable or cryptographically-signed (or both), as discussed in our :doc:`installation security considerations </user/downloading-installing-upgrading/install-security>`.

 This section will walk through an example of re-verifying the installer on such a device.
-We begin by assuming that you have just `written your desired Qubes ISO onto the USB drive </doc/installation-guide/#copying-the-iso-onto-the-installation-medium>`__.
+We begin by assuming that you have just :ref:`written your desired Qubes ISO onto the USB drive <user/downloading-installing-upgrading/installation-guide:copying the iso onto the installation medium>`.
 First, unplug your USB drive and flip the write protect switch so that the data on the drive can no longer be altered.
 If you have a different computer from the one you used to create the installation medium,